emanuelefavero/trpc-web-socket-subscriptions/README.md

 ## Installation

-> Note: The installation will be the same as my [trpc repo](https://github.com/emanuelefavero/trpc) apart from the `npm i ws` command which installs the WebSocket library on the server
+> Note: The installation will be the same as my [trpc repo](https://github.com/emanuelefavero/trpc) apart from `npm i ws` and `npm i -D @types/ws` command which installs the WebSocket library on the server

 - clone repo and `cd` into it
 - `cd` into `server` and run `npm install`